BinauralMeet/binaural-meet/docs/DevelopmentGuide.md

 - NodeJS

 - VSCode
 - Git for Windows
 - Tortoise Git (if you prefer)

 ### Get source tree and create environment

 1. Clone the repository including submodules from GitHub.
+(Use "git clone --recursive")
 2. Open the "binaural-meet" folder by VSCode.
 3. Start terminal in VSCode.
 If PowerShell is started, Please set it to use GitBash.
    1. Open "View" - "Command palette" and type "Terminal: Clear Selection"
    2. Open "View" - "Command palette" and type "Terminal: Select Default Profile" and choose "Git Bash"
 4. Install yarn: execute "npm install -g yarn"' in console
 5. Set shell for yarn

 ```bash